 Dr. Robert Becker, Dr. Cyril Smith and Paul Brodeur (2) wrote books in the 1970s and 1980s about the history of EMR (electro-magnetic resonance) technology development and all three presented evidence of athermal (processes that involve neither heat nor a change in temperature) biological effects from EMR.
 In addition they cited supporting Russian literature going back to the 1930s.

-Weapons in the Courts
+Directed Energy Devices in the Courts

-The problem we face today is an age old one: Electronic Directed Energy Weapons can and do fall into the wrong hands.
+The problem we face today is an age old one: Electronic Directed Energy Devices can and do fall into the wrong hands.
 In Sedgwick County, Kansas, a business deal gone wrong proved to be just such a case.
 The Defendant, businessman Jeremiah Redford, threatened Plaintiff James Walbert, a technical professional with “jolts of radiation.”
 Walbert began feeling “electric shock sensations, hearing electronically generated tones, and getting popping and ringing sounds in his ears.”

 The 18th Judicial District Court of Kansas ruled in Walbert’s favor and issued a first-of-it’s-kind order of protection, banning Redford from using electronic means to further harass Walbert.

 The U.S. Military, always in a race to develop the most scientifically and technologically advanced weapons, contracted the Raytheon Corporation to create the Active Denial System.

 Active Denial is an electronic directed energy weapon that uses 95 Gigahertz millimeter wave beams from distances up to 800 feet.
 An attack with this weapon on a human feels like the skin has been set on fire, but leaves no visible marks and no evidence of an assault.